 2. Cameron Organic Produce Steamboat Restaurant

 As the name suggests, this vegetarian restaurant in Cameron Highlands serves organically prepared Chinese meals.
 The vegetables are fresh, sauces are awesome, and the service is quick at the Cameron Organic Produce Steamboat Restaurant.
 If you’re into spicy food, make sure you inform the waiter beforehand.
-(They add little salt to the preparations)
+(They add little salt to the preparations) This restaurant will surely be on the top ones to try in this scenic land of Malaysia and you can soak in more than just beach vibes in this paradise!

 Must try: Soup